joserprieto/docker-postgres-i18n/README.md

 If there is no database when `postgres` starts in a container, then `postgres` will create the default database for you.
 While this is the expected behavior of `postgres`, this means that it will not accept incoming connections during that time.
 This may cause issues when using automation tools, such as `fig`, that start several containers simultaneously.

-# Image Variants

-The `postgres` images come in many flavors, each designed for a specific use case.

-## `postgres:<version>`

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

-## `postgres:alpine`

-This image is based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
-Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

-This variant is highly recommended when final image size being as small as possible is desired.
-The main caveat to note is that it does use [musl libc](http://www.musl-libc.org) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
-However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
-See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

-To minimize image size, it's uncommon for additional related tools (such as `git` or `bash`) to be included in Alpine-based images.
-Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

-# Supported Docker versions

-This image is officially supported on Docker version 1.12.5.

-Support for older versions (down to 1.6) is provided on a best-effort basis.

-Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.

-# User Feedback

 ## Issues

-If you have any problems with or questions about this image, please contact us on the [mailing list](http://www.postgresql.org/community/lists/subscribe/) or through a [GitHub issue](https://github.com/docker-library/postgres/issues).
-If the issue is related to a CVE, please check for [a `cve-tracker` issue on the `official-images` repository first](https://github.com/docker-library/official-images/issues?q=label%3Acve-tracker).
+If you have any problems with or questions about this image, or through a [GitHub issue](https://github.com/joserprieto/docker-postgres-i18n

-You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).
+/issues).

 ## Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans on the [mailing list](http://www.postgresql.org/community/lists/subscribe/) or through a [GitHub issue](https://github.com/docker-library/postgres/issues), especially for more ambitious contributions.
+Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/joserprieto/docker-postgres-i18n
+/issues), especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

 ## Documentation

-Documentation for this image is stored in the [`postgres/` directory](https://github.com/docker-library/docs/tree/master/postgres) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
-Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.
+To define how and where will be stored....